Taif Mecca Region, Saudi Arabia Travel Guide

 Nightclubs, public dancing, and alcohol are strictly prohibited.

-Malls, cafes, shisha lounges (for men), and city parks stay open late for social gatherings.
+Malls, cafes, shisha lounges (for men), and public parks stay open late for social gatherings.

 Explore Taif's markets and shops for unique souvenirs and local products.

-Taif rose products (rosewater, oil, jam), Al Shafa honey, dried fruits, local spices, small replicas.
+Taif rose products (rosewater, oil, jam), Al Shafa honey, dried fruits, spices from the area, small replicas.

 Limited high-end boutiques.
 Malls like Taif Heart Mall and Jouri Mall offer international and local brands.